Bisulfite sequencing: Oxidative bisulfite sequencing

 5-Methylcytosine and 5-hydroxymethylcytosine both read as a C in bisulfite sequencing.
-Oxidative bisulfite sequencing is a method to discriminate between 5-methylcytosine and 5-hydroxymethylcytosine at single base resolution.
-The method employs a specific (Tet-assisted) chemical oxidation of 5-hydroxymethylcytosine to 5-formylcytosine, which subsequently converts to uracil during bisulfite treatment.
+In oxidative bisulfite sequencing (oxBS), Tet is used to convert 5-hydroxymethylcytosine to 5-formylcytosine, which subsequently converts to uracil during bisulfite treatment.
 The only base that then reads as a C is 5‑methylcytosine, giving a map of the true methylation status in the DNA sample.
 Levels of 5‑hydroxymethylcytosine can also be quantified by measuring the difference between bisulfite and oxidative bisulfite sequencing.

+Another method, Tet-assisted oxidative bisulfite sequencing (TAB-Seq) by Chuan He at the University of Chicago, converts the bases differently: 5hmC reads as C, while 5mC and C both read as T. To achieve this, 5hmC bases are first "protected" by conversion to β-glucosyl-5-hydroxymethylcytosine (5gmC).
+The Tet enzyme is introduced to convert all 5mC to 5caC.
+Bisulfite then converts both C and 5caC into uracil.
+5gmC will be read out like C in PCR amplification.